Unlimited Possibilities for Designing Cards

 Set an initial order and initial dimensions for each card as a default.
 Do this for the mini header, the mini content, and for bigger card sizes.
 In cards with content, define the exact number of items included in the content area.

 Consider the best practices for designing an overview page and the principles for resizing the cards.
 It’s important to provide a meaningful starting point for users.
-If users change the card size or order, the initial app default can always be restored using the Manage Cards setting in the user actions menu.
+If users change the card size or order, the initial app default can always be restored using the Manage Cards setting in the Me Area.

 Important: Do not provide only mini headers in the initial layout for your overview page.